 Usual and customary loans made in the ordinary course of business.

-Awards, including certificates, plaques, and commemorative tokens, presented in recognition of public service.
+Awards, including certificates, plaques, and commemorative tokens presented in recognition of public service.

 Informational, promotional, and educational items.

 COMMENT SECTION 10: Every city ethics ordinance should contain a complete prohibition against personal use of city equipment, personnel, funds, etc. KRS 522.050 treats this type of abuse as a felony punishable with jail time.